Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Detailed Proofs and More Experimental Results

-In this appendix, we first present the detailed proofs of all the theorems in the main text and then report the rest experiment results which are omitted in the experiment section due to the space limitation.
+In this appendix, we first present the detailed proofs of all the theorems in the main paper and then report the rest experimental results which are omitted in the experimental section.